 After reading my recent post entitled, “Choosing Wood Carefully,” one reader wrote to ask me about wood stoves.
 Yes, you really must exercise care with your wood stove or end up paying the price.
 For that matter, any wood burning appliance requires care and if you don’t maintain it, you’ll likely end up with a chimney fire at some point.
 There is little doubt in my mind about it.
+A fire would cause a lot of damage and it’s likely the whole chimney will need to replaced, not just the Flue Liner.
 Even if you don’t have a chimney fire, the wood will burn less efficiently and you’ll get less heat from it.
 In addition, there is always the problem of potential carbon monoxide poisoning.
 If you haven’t gotten the point yet, maintaining your wood burning appliance isn’t just a nice thing to do, it’s a requirement.

 Make sure you perform your required maintenance.
 When it comes to my wood stove, that means ensuring I clean the glass twice a week so that I can actually see what’s going on inside the wood stove as the wood is burning.
 Opening a door when there is a burning piece of wood leaning against it (due to shifting) is never an easy task, but clean windows make things easier.
 You’ll also want to clean out the ash content from time-to-time (I do it daily) to ensure there is no buildup that could reduce the efficiency of the stove.
 As part of my personal regular maintenance, I also spray some Anti-Creo-Soot into the stove daily to ensure that no creosote builds up in the chimney.
 This product will greatly reduce the likelihood of a chimney fire and ensure that your wood stove continue to work a full efficiency at all times.